awsdocs/amazon-athena-user-guide/doc_source/getting-started.md

 ## Step 2: Create a Table<a name="step-2-create-a-table"></a>

-Now that you have a database, you're ready to create a table that's based on the sample data file\.
-You define columns that map to the data, specify how the data is delimited, and provide the location in Amazon S3 that contains the sample data\.
+Now that you have a database, you're ready to run a statement to create a table\.
+The table will be based on Athena sample data in the location `s3://athena-examples-aws-region/cloudfront/plaintext/`\.
+The statement that creates the table defines columns that map to the data, specifies how the data is delimited, and specifies the Amazon S3 location that contains the sample data\.

 **To create a table**